Gutians

-Conflict between people from Gutium and the Akkadian Empire has been linked to the collapse of the empire, towards the end of the 3rd millennium BC.
-The Guti subsequently overran southern Mesopotamia and formed the Gutian dynasty of Sumer.
+Conflict between people from Gutium and the Akkadian Empire has been linked to the collapse of the empire, towards the end of the 3rd millennium BCE.
+Although economic factors, climate change and internal strife also played a part.
+The Guti subsequently overran southern Mesopotamia and formed the short-lived Gutian dynasty of Sumer, overseeing a period of economic decline.
 The Sumerian king list suggests that the Guti ruled over Sumer for several generations following the fall of the Akkadian Empire.